GSA/challenges-and-prizes/_historical-challenges/startup-in-a-day-competition---start-small-model.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: '<em>Note: This Competition is open only to the <strong>local governments of United States cities</strong> (referred to as municipalities and townships by the U.S. Census Bureau) or <strong>American Indian, Alaska Native, or Native Hawaiian communities, or their constituent agencies and subdivisions</strong>.
-See more details regarding eligibility rules for participating in the competition under "Rules."</em>    The SBA is seeking to support entrepreneurs who are navigating the requirements to start a business.
-Currently many of these requirements are in multiple locations and a streamlined approach could help entrepreneurs startup more easily.
-The Startup in a Day Competition – Start Small Model is designed to spur the development, implementation, and improvement of online tools that will let entrepreneurs learn about the business startup process in their area, including how to register and apply for all required local licenses and permits, in one day or less.
-In order to maximize the success of this Competition, SBA will work with the National League of Cities (NLC), an advocacy organization representing thousands of municipalities, to establish a formal mechanism by which all Startup in a Day Competition winners will be able to collaborate and share best practices.
-In conjunction with the Startup in a Day Competition, President Barack Obama is asking cities and Native American Communities across America to take a pledge to support entrepreneurs in their area by making it easier to start a business (for the text of this pledge, see sba.gov/startup).
+description: '<p><em>Note: This Competition is open only to the <strong>local governments of United States cities</strong> (referred to as municipalities and townships by the U.S. Census Bureau) or <strong>American Indian, Alaska Native, or Native Hawaiian communities, or their constituent agencies and subdivisions</strong>.</p><p>See more details regarding eligibility rules for participating in the competition under "Rules."</em></p><p>The SBA is seeking to support entrepreneurs who are navigating the requirements to start a business.Currently many of these requirements are in multiple locations and a streamlined approach could help entrepreneurs startup more easily.
+The Startup in a Day Competition – Start Small Model is designed to spur the development, implementation, and improvement of online tools that will let entrepreneurs learn about the business startup process in their area, including how to register and apply for all required local licenses and permits, in one day or less.</p><p>In order to maximize the success of this Competition, SBA will work with the National League of Cities (NLC), an advocacy organization representing thousands of municipalities, to establish a formal mechanism by which all Startup in a Day Competition winners will be able to collaborate and share best practices.</p><p>In conjunction with the Startup in a Day Competition, President Barack Obama is asking cities and Native American Communities across America to take a pledge to support entrepreneurs in their area by making it easier to start a business (for the text of this pledge, see sba.gov/startup).
 While it is not required